-Enter Projected Goals (Number of Stops only)
+Projected ( ber of Stops

 Yes No Traffic Enforcement Activities FY 2020 FY 2021 FY 2022

-۲ 0 CMV with Inspection 72876 72000 71500
+CMV with Inspection 72876 37500 71500

-0 ۲ CMV without Inspection 0 0 0
+CMV without Inspection 0 0 0

-۲ 0 Non-CMV 1500 1600 1550
+Non-CMV 1500 1600 1550

-۲ 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 4 5 5
+Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 4 5 5

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, the FAST Act requires that the State must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

 The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2004/2005 activities.
+Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2020 Planned Safety Activities
+FY 2022 Planned Safety Activities

-Inspections Investigations New Entrant Safety Audits Sum of FY 2020 Activities Average 2004/05 Activities
+Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Activities Average 2014/15 Activities

-72876 100 727 73703 57172
+62170 100 1124 63394 63394

-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.